 - Exima - The island of Exima and the neighboring Luzon Isles fall under the rule of the Sultan of Quito.
 A wealthy and prosperous city-state, Exima exports fresh produce, particularly bananas, but derives the bulk of its income from the taxation of vital trade routes.
 As one of the major powers in the region, it exerts a great deal of influence in the Cirtheen Accord and is chiefly responsible for enforcing the rule of law on the open sea.
 Because of this, it often finds itself in conflict, both politically and militarily, with the city-state of Tyre.

 - Makasar - The island of Makasar is a dangerous, untamed wilderness dominated by the largest volcano on Orn.
 The island is populated by tribes of ogres known to be especially strong and primitive, supposedly due to their consumption of fiendseed, a spiny fruit that is native to the island.
-Sailors avoid the island for fear of being captured by the ogres and sacrificed to their volcano-god "Makatuna."
+Sailors avoid the island for fear of being captured by the ogres and sacrificed to their volcano-immortal "Makatuna."

 - Poulo - City-state known for producing spices, particularly dryft, a rare spice that only grows there.
 Once processed, dryft has many uses in alchemy and is known to produce visions of the future when used in incense or tea, but cultivating it causes madness.
 The ruling family of Poulo is said to be crazed for this reason.

 - Sulu Arch - Many trade routes pass by the Sulu Arch, but none ever stop there.
 The waters are infested by schools of piranha, and the islands are overrun by cannibalistic pygmies who attack and overwhelm anyone foolish enough to come ashore.
 They are fond of putting the bones of their victims on display as a warning to others.